nem0/OpenFBX/README.md

 Feel free to request new features.
 I will eventually try to add all missing fbx fatures.

+## Use the library in your own project

+1. add files from src to your project
+2. use

+See [demo](https://github.com/nem0/OpenFBX/blob/master/demo/main.cpp#L203) as an example how to use the library.
+See [Lumix Engine](https://github.com/nem0/LumixEngine/blob/master/src/renderer/editor/import_asset_dialog.cpp#L504) as more advanced use case.

 ## Compile demo project

 1. download source code